Natural Gas (Henry Hub)

 Fundamentals

-- Plaquemines & Corpus Christi LNG expect to add nearly 4 Bcf/d of additional LNG demand by December 2025
+- Plaquemines & Corpus Christi LNG have added over 4 Bcf/d of additional LNG demand

 Strategy